cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
 - first edition of management of ORTS_POWERKEY and ORTS_BATTERY cab controls, by Paolo
 - re-introduced advanced coupling, by steamer_ctn
+- NEW: Multiplayer: temporary solution to restore tsimserver compatibility